Who Would be Interested in This Program?

 Where Are Recent Graduates of the Program Employed?

-- The first class will graduate in Spring 2015.
-Current students are employed in a variety of settings, including home health, inpatient rehabilitation, early intervention, schools, and hospitals.
+- Current students are employed in a variety of contexts, including clinical settings such as: home health, inpatient rehabilitation, early intervention, schools, hospitals and academic institutions.